intel/opencl-clang/README.md

 ##### Custom LLVM installation

-If LLVM is installed somewhere in custom (non-system directories) location, you could point to it using `LLVM_DIR` cmake option. **Note**: You need to specify a' path to a directory containing `LLVMConfig.cmake` file.
+If LLVM is installed somewhere in custom (non-system directories) location, you could point to it using the `LLVM_DIR` cmake option. **Note**: You need to specify the path to a directory containing the `LLVMConfig.cmake` file.

 This file is available in two different locations.
 * `<INSTALL_PREFIX>/lib/cmake/llvm/LLVMConfig.cmake` where `<INSTALL_PREFIX>`
   is the install prefix of an installed version of LLVM.
-On Linux typically this is `/usr/lib/cmake/llvm/LLVMConfig.cmake`.
+On Linux this is typically `/usr/lib/cmake/llvm/LLVMConfig.cmake`.
 * `<LLVM_BUILD_ROOT>/lib/cmake/llvm/LLVMConfig.cmake` where `<LLVM_BUILD_ROOT>`
   is the root of the LLVM build tree.
   **Note: this is only available when building LLVM with CMake.**